Battery recycling: Lead–acid batteries

-Silver oxide batteries
+Silver-oxide batteries

-Used most frequently in watches, toys, and some medical devices, silver oxide batteries contain a small amount of mercury.
+Used most frequently in watches, toys, and some medical devices, silver-oxide batteries contain a small amount of mercury.
 Most jurisdictions regulate their handling and disposal to reduce the discharge of mercury into the environment.
-Silver oxide batteries can be recycled to recover the mercury.
+Silver oxide batteries can be recycled to recover the mercury through the use of both Hydrometallurgical methods and pyrometallurgical methods.

+More recent silver oxide batteries no longer contain mercury and the process of recycling them does not give cause for concern for releasing mercury into the environment.

-Lithium ion batteries
+Lithium-ion batteries

-Lithium-ion batteries and lithium iron phosphate (LiFePO4) batteries often contain among other useful metals high-grade copper and aluminium in addition to – depending on the active material – transition metals cobalt and nickel as well as rare earths.
+Estimates for recycling rates for lithium batteries vary greatly.
+The U.S. Government and others estimating in 2021 that at most 15% were recycled at end of life in 2019.
+However, some recycling advocates claim that most lithium-ion batteries (Li-ion) were recycled.
+They contain lithium and high-grade copper and aluminium.
+Depending on the active material, they may also contain cobalt and nickel.
+Many products use lithium-ion batteries from electronics and handheld power tools to electric vehicles (EVs) and electrical energy storage systems.
 To prevent a future shortage of cobalt, nickel, and lithium and to enable a sustainable life cycle of these technologies, recycling processes for lithium batteries are needed.
 These processes have to regain not only cobalt, nickel, copper, and aluminium from spent battery cells, but also a significant share of lithium.
 Other potentially valuable and recoverable materials are graphite and manganese.
 Recycling processes today recover approximately 25% to 96% of the materials of a lithium-ion battery cell.
 In order to achieve this goal, several steps are combined into complex process chains, while ensuring safety.